Skip to contents

 Usage

-apply_delay(triangle_to_nowcast, delay_pmf)
+apply_delay(rep_tri_to_nowcast, delay_pmf)

 Arguments

-Matrix of the incomplete reporting triangle to be nowcasted, with rows representing the time points of reference and columns representing the delays
+Matrix of the reporting triangle to be nowcasted, with rows representing the time points of reference and columns representing the delays

 delay_pmf